dfx-finance/contracts/README.md

 # Contracts

 Here is a list of relevant addresses relating to the DFX protocol.

-For smart contract source, please see: https://github.com/dfx-finance/protocol.
+For the source of the protocol's smart contracts, please see: https://github.com/dfx-finance/protocol.

 ---